zattoo/auto-reviewers/README.md

-# Labeler
+# Auto Reviewers

-GitHub Action to recognize areas in the code that were affected and label by metadata files
+GitHub Action to recognize and assign reviewers and codeowners

 ## Inputs